 The town of Maphumulo and surrounding areas are supplied from the Maphumulo WTP.
-The average demand placed on the WTP in the past year was 7.9 M l /day.
+The average demand placed on the WTP in the past year was 6.0 M l /day.
 The current design capacity of the WTP is 6 M l /day with plans of upgrading it to 12 M l /day.
 A 5 M l /day package plant has been installed to augment the current capacity in the interim until the upgrade is implemented.

 The historical and projected demand placed on the Maphumulo WTP is presented in Figure 12.31.
-The demand is anticipated to increase due to upgraded pump capacity.
+Supply to the Maphumulo communities is through pumping systems and demand has been constrained due to electricity power outages in the area.
+This is reflected in the declining demand in 2022.